codenjoyme/8080-emulator/readme.md

 From site: [https://github.com/begoon/jasper](https://github.com/begoon/jasper)

-This is a fork of the original version of Jasper 1.1j by Adam Davidson and Andrew Pollard.
+This is a fork of the original version of `Jasper 1.1j` by `Adam Davidson` and `Andrew Pollard`.
 Previously it was available at http://spectrum.lovely.net/, but currently this website is unavailable.

 Also this fork includes a fix allowing screen scaling using the `pixelScale`